 This is the story of how we have come to celebrate Christmas today.
 The story starts with the birth of Jesus of Nazareth either in the year 6 BC or 6 AD.
 Both dates have pros and cons.
-The earlier one would have the baby Jesus born during King Herod’s lifetime (Matt.
-2:1), before the King’s death in 3 BC.
-Jesus would also be in his thirties (Lk 3:23) during the time Pontius Pilate was procurator of Judea, from 26 AD to 36 AD.
-In 6 BC there was a conjunction of planets that could have been what the Magi saw (Matt.
-2:1 - 2).
-However, there was no census (Lk 2:1) that we know of taken in Palestine in 6 BC.
-We do know that there was a census taken in 6 AD while Quirinius was governor of Syria (Lk 2:1).
+The earlier one would have the baby Jesus born during King Herod’s lifetime (Matthew 2:1), before his death in 3 BC.
+Jesus would also be in his thirties (Luke 3:23) during the time Pontius Pilate was procurator of Judea, from 26 AD to 36 AD.
+In 6 BC there was a conjunction of planets that could have been what the Magi saw (Matthew 2: 1-2).
+However, there was no census (Luke 2:1) that we know of taken in Palestine in 6 BC.
+We do know that there was a census taken in 6 AD while Quirinius was governor of Syria (Luke 2:1).
 However if Jesus were born in 6 AD he would not have begun his ministry in his thirties and still face Pilate at a trial.
 Another date to consider would be 3 BC, but this date has problems too.
 All we really know is that Jesus didn’t say what year he was born in or what day.
 In fact, Jesus probably didn’t want anyone to make a fuss, and so he kept quiet about it.
 And this silence left the door wide open for people to make Christmas into whatever they wanted.

 The earliest celebration of the birth of Jesus was called the Theophany or manifestation of God.
 Today we call it Epiphany and it is celebrated on January 6th, which was the beginning of the year in the days of the early church.
 The celebration included more than Jesus’ birth, it included the concept of God being with us always.
 This celebration was split into two holidays in the 4th century AD.
 At that time the Christmas celebration competed with the pagan celebration of the birth of the Unconquered Son which was placed on the winter solstice (the calendar in those days was off by four days).
 When the Roman Empire became Christian, December 25th became Jesus’ birthday.
 Epiphany was then considered the day Jesus was baptized and the Holy Spirit became manifest to all (Matt.
 3:16).
 And Advent came about as a civil law that required all citizens to be in church for forty days before Epiphany!
 For over a thousand years Christmas was a midwinter religious celebration.
 But it changes dramatically in the last several hundred years.